Customer Service During the Holiday Rush — A Complete Guide

 – Staff up your social support — that’s where things escalate quickly

-– Make it easy for customers to return their purchase and claim refunds
+– Make it easy for customers to return their purchases and claim refunds

 – Ensure clarity in your returns or exchange policy